About this listing

 • Languages: English, Spanish, German, limited French

 Note on wifi -- we are currently working on a system to establish wifi connection with the casita, but at this time wifi is available only to the Tree House or at our reception area.
-If internet access is very important to your work, the best option is to bring a laptop/device with a USB port and purchase a 3G white box wifi hub at SJO airport for about $50, no contract required.
+If internet access is very important to your work, the best option is to bring a smart phone with internet capabilities for which you can buy a 3G Costa Rican SIM card to work with the Costa Rican system.
 Remote locations in Costa Rica usually have spotty or no wifi and weather dependent.
+4G works only in the San Jose metro area.

 • Our hot springs pools are all-natural mineral water just as it flows from the Earth